eewilcox/somerville/README.md

 * Make the front end entirely in React.js utilizing React Router
 * Write React tests and use VCR for API testing

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/eewilcox/somerville.
-Use the [fork-and-branch](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) workflow to contribute.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.